L\'evy processes on smooth manifolds with a connection: Construction and characterization of processes on manifolds with a connection

 In the next step, we use the bundle projection $\pi$ and consider the projected process $X:=\pi(U)$ which is a candidate for a \levy{} process on $M$.
 Since the integrator $Y$ of Marcus SDE~\eqref{eq:horlevy} is a \levy{} process, the horizontal \levy{} process $U$ is always a strong Markov process \cite[Thm.~5.1]{genStratonovich}, but $X$ in general need not be.
-More precisely, if $X_0=p$ we only know that $U_0$ is a frame in the fibre above $p$, i.e. $U_0=u$ such that $\pi(u)=p.$ But $U_0$ might be a different frame $v$ in the same fibre.
-The future evolution of $U$, and hence of $X$, could be vastly different depending on which exact frame $u$ or $v$ the process $U_0$ is equal to.
+More precisely, if $X_0=p$ we only know that $U_0$ is a frame in the fibre above $p$, i.e.\ $U_0=u$ such that $\pi(u)=p.$ But $U_0$ might be a different frame $v$ in the same fibre.
+The future evolution of $U$, and hence of $X$, could be vastly different in these two cases, $U_0$ = $u$ or $v$.
 However, since $u$ and $v$ are in the same fibre, there exists $g\in \GL(d)$ such that $u=vg$.
 With this in mind, consider the process $\widetilde{U}:=Ug$, which by Lemma~\ref{lemma:transformMarcusSDE} below solves the Marcus SDE

 where push-forward vector fields $(R_g)_*H_i$ are given in \eqref{def:pushforwardVF} below.
 Moreover, by Lemma~\ref{lemma:changeHorizontal} in the appendix, we have $(R_g)_*H_x=H_{g^{-1}x}$ for every $x\in \RR^d$.
 Thus, linearity of $x\mapsto H_x$ and Lemma~\ref{lemma:linearchangeMarcusSDE} imply that $\widetilde{U}$ is also a solution of Marcus SDE with $\widetilde{U}_0=ug=v$ where $\widetilde{Y}:=g^{-1}Y.$ Consider a solution $V$ of Marcus SDE~\eqref{eq:horlevy} with initial condition $V_0$, which is driven by $Y$.
-Therefore, if $Y$ and $\widetilde{Y}$ were to have the same law, then (weak) uniqueness of solutions of Marcus SDEs shows that $\widetilde{U}$ and $V$ also have the same law, thus implying that the processes $\pi(U)=\pi(\widetilde{U})$ and $\pi(V)$ are equal.
-Hence assuming the appropriate invariance of the integrator $Y$ ensures the Markovianity of the projected process $X$.
+Therefore, if $Y$ and $\widetilde{Y}$ were to have the same law, then (weak) uniqueness of solutions of Marcus SDEs shows that $\widetilde{U}$ and $V$ also have the same law, thus implying that the processes $\pi(U)=\pi(\widetilde{U})$ and $\pi(V)$ are equal in law.
+Hence by assuming the appropriate invariance of the integrator $Y$ we may use the result of Dynkin on transformations of Markov processes~\cite[Thm.~10.13]{DynkinBook} which ensures the Markovianity of the projected process $X$.
 Fortunately, as we will see below, we do not have to check such an invariance for every $g\in \GL(d),$ but only for elements of a specific subgroup -- the holonomy group, which we now describe.